web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

     exit();
 }

 // Everything is OK here.

+// You can get the Public Key Credential Source.
+This object should be persisted using the Public Key Credential Source repository
+$publicKeyCredentialSource = \Webauthn\PublicKeyCredentialSource::createFromPublicKeyCredential(
+    $publicKeyCredential,
+    $publicKeyCredentialCreationOptions->getUser()->getId()
+);

-You can get the PublicKeyCredentialDescriptor.
+//You can also get the PublicKeyCredentialDescriptor.
 $publicKeyCredentialDescriptor = $publicKeyCredential->getPublicKeyCredentialDescriptor();

 // Normally this condition should be true.
 Just make sure you received the credential data